Badgerati/Pode/README.md

 ### Web Pages

 It's actually possible for Pode to serve up webpages - css, fonts, and javascript included.
-They pretty much work exactly like the above REST APIs, except Pode has inbuilt logic to handle css/javascript.
+They pretty much work exactly like the above REST APIs, except Pode has inbuilt logic to handle css/javascript and other files.

-Pode also has its own format for writing HTML pages: PSHTML.
-There are examples in the example directory, but in general they allow you to dynamically generate HTML using PowerShell.
+Pode also has its own format for writing HTML pages: PSHTML, PSCSS and PSJS.
+There are examples in the example directory, but in general they allow you to dynamically generate HTML, CSS and JS using PowerShell.

 All HTML (and PSHTML) content *must* be placed within a `/views/` directory, which is in the same location as your Pode script.
 In here you can place your HTML/PSHTML files, so when you call `Write-ViewResponse` Pode will automatically look in the `/views/` directory.
 For example, if you call `Write-ViewResponse 'simple'` then Pode will look for `/views/simple.html`.
 Likewise for `/views/main/simple.html` if you pass `'main/simple'` instead.

 > Pode uses a View Engine to either render HTML or PSHTML.
 Default is HTML, and you can change it by calling `Set-PodeViewEngine 'PSHTML'` at the top of your Server scriptblock

-Any other file types, from css to javascript, fonts and images, must all be placed within a `/public/` directory - again, in the same location as your Pode script.
+Any other file types, from css/pscss to javascript/psjs, fonts and images, must all be placed within a `/public/` directory - again, in the same location as your Pode script.
 Here, when Pode sees a request for a path with a file extension, it will automatically look for that path in the `/public/` directory.
 For example, if you reference `<link rel="stylesheet" type="text/css" href="styles/simple.css">` in your HTML file, then Pode will look for `/public/styles/simple.css`.

 A quick example of a single page site on port 8085: